 Others have seen the ghost of a woman floating around the fort and the lake, and visitors have reported hearing her sobbing.
 As the story goes, she is Nancy Coates, mistress to General "Mad" Anthony Wayne, who also haunts the fort.
 Thinking Wayne had left her for another woman, Nancy drowned herself in Lake Champlain.
 She has been seen running along the footpaths near the fort, waiting for Wayne to return to her by the gate at the entrance.
 Her pale, lifeless body has also been seen floating in the water.

-TV's Ghost Hunters recently visited the Fort the episode will be broadcast March 10th 2010.
-The Fort regularly hold's ghost tour and has a special events programme for Halloween.
+TV's Ghost Hunters recently visited the Fort, which also regularly hold's ghost tour and has a special events programme for Halloween.